utopia/letsfix.net/_includes/process.md

+---
-# How to Solve Problems: The LetsFix Process
+title: How to Solve Problems: The LetsFix Process
+---

 #### "How can *I* solve a big problem?
 I'm just one person."